jlleblanc/blog.jlleblanc.com/_posts/2020-12-29-help-build-the-local-web.md

 layout: post
 title:  "Help Build the Local Web"
 ---

+_Last updated: January 1, 2021_

 I need your help.

 If you know anything about me, you know that I’m a coder.
 One of the quirks of being a coder is that whenever I see a problem, I want to grab my laptop and start writing software.

 The older I get, the more I realize the hardest challenges with technology are not about devices, networks, and software.
 The hardest challenges are about the social contracts and expectations we have around using technology.

 The World Wide Web set out to become a decentralized publishing platform, which it largely is.
 However, it has been superseded by centrally-controlled, corporate-owned social media platforms.
 Social media now drives the Internet and heavily influences how we use it.
 Official and unofficial rules of social media determine what we can post, how we can communicate, and even how we define our relationships.
 Even worse, “viral” content shared in an unclear, global context has amplified misinformation and disinformation.

-If you live in the United States, add up what you and your household are paying for broadband Internet and cellphones.
-Your total is likely upwards of $150 per month.
-For all of that money, you gain access to a social media world where algorithms are used to track your behavior and sell your personal data.
+Meanwhile, algorithms track our behavior and sell our personal data.

 We deserve much better.
 We deserve a high-trust, non-corporate, algorithm-free, person-centric local web where the context in which we are communicating is known.
 ## This is where your help comes in